-Fig. 4.16: Status Register 1
+Fig. 4.17: Status Register

-DREADY: Indicates that there are data (at least 1 event) in the Output Buffer.

-No Data Ready; = 0= 1 Data Ready.

-GLOBAL DREADY: Indicates that at least one module in the chain has data in the chain).

-Output Buffer (OR of the READY+ signal of each module in the

-= 0No module has Data Ready;

-= 1 At least one module has Data Ready.

-BUSY: Busy status indicates that either a conversion is in progress or the board is resetting or the Output Buffer is full or the board is in

-MEMORY TEST mode. = 0Module not Busy; = 1 Module Busy.

-GLOBAL BUSY: Indicates that at least a module in a chain is BUSY (OR of the

-BUSY+ signal of each module in the chain).

-No module is Busy;

-= 1 At least one module is Busy.

-AMNESIA: Indicates that no GEO address was picked from the VME connectors.

-GEO is picked from the JAUX;

-GEO is not available from the JAUX: it can be written in the

-GEO Address Register (see § 4.7) for MCST operation.

-PURGED: during a CBLT operation it indicates that the board is purged, i.e. the board has finished to send data. = 0the board is not purged; = 1 the board is purged.

-TERM ON: Termination ON bit.

-not all Control Bus Terminations are ON.

-Revision: 11
+DREADY: Indicates that there are data (at least 1 event) in the Output Buffer. = 0 No Data Ready; = 1 Data Ready.
+GLOBAL DREADY: Indicates that at least one module in the chain has data in the Output Buffer (OR of the READY+ signal of each module in the chain). = 0 No module has Data Ready; = 1 At least one module has Data Ready.
+BUSY: Busy status indicates that either a conversion is in progress or the board is resetting or the Output Buffer is full or the board is in MEMORY TEST mode. = 0 Module not Busy; = 1 Module Busy.
+GLOBAL BUSY: Indicates that at least a module in a chain is BUSY (OR of the BUSY+ signal of each module in the chain). = 0 No module is Busy; = 1 At least one module is Busy.
+AMNESIA: not used PURGED: during a CBLT operation it indicates that the board is purged, i.e. the board has finished to send data. = 0 the board is not purged; = 1 the board is purged.
+TERM ON: Termination ON bit. = 0 not all Control Bus Terminations are ON. = 1 all Control Bus Terminations are ON.
+TERM OFF: Termination OFF bit. = 0 not all Control Bus Terminations are OFF level different from 0 (see § 4.2.3).

-all Control Bus Terminations are ON.
+= 1 all Control Bus Terminations are OFF.